 In July 1202 Arthur, and a force of knights, besieged his own grandmother, Eleanor of Aquitaine, at Mirebeau.
 John made a forced march to the rescue of his mother, surprising the besiegers on 31st July.
 One of John’s barons, William de Braose, captured Arthur on 1st August and handed him over to the King, who imprisoned him at Falaise.

 His captivity was probably less than comfortable, despite his rank and familial relationship.
 According to William Marshal, John ‘kept his prisoners in such a horrible manner and such abject confinement that it seemed an indignity and disgrace to all those with him who witnessed his cruelty.’

-It was in Rouen, at Easter 1203, most likely on 3rd April, that Arthur was put to death.
+King Philip and the nobility of Brittany continued to press for the release of the young duke, but John had other ideas.
+It was in Rouen, at Easter 1203, most likely on 3rd or 4th April, that Arthur was put to death.
 A chronicler of the Cistercian monastery of Margam, Glamorgan, described the murder:

 Whether John committed the deed himself, or merely ordered it done, will probably never be proved; of the fact he was present there seems to be little doubt.
 Whichever way, the act itself has been a black mark against John for centuries.